skillpub/collaboration/README.md

 For teams who are in charge of Servers, Services on Servers, API's, Data Bases, Analytical reports and other information technology items.

 For tasks like
- - to fetch diagnostic information from multiple data sources, gather metrics/logs and analyzing them
+ - to fetch diagnostic information from multiple data sources into messengers, gather metrics/logs and analyzing them
- - to take an action in case of incident, rerouting users requests, server rebooting, lounching new instances, and many other actions
+ - to take an action in case of incident right from a messenger, rerouting users requests, server rebooting, launching new instances, and many other actions
  - to give easy access via messengers to your teams APIs for team members and other coleagues
  - to provide analytical reports by the request through messengers, reports with graphs, images, tables, files, etc.